nickmatsnev/ddd/posts/year-2017-into-2018/index.md

 - Started to learn cryptography.
 - Walked with an excursion around Moscow **3** times.
 - Went to the swimming pool several times.

-Looking forward to the new year and great achievements coming.
-Happy New Year!